MalevichAI/malevich/docs/SDK/Project/CI/Github_Action.rst

 Run
 ---

-When all requirements are satisfied, use `malevich ci github init` command to launch initialization.
+After all requirements were satisfied, use ``malevich ci github init`` command to start initialization.

 .. code-block:: console